 Last week, I didn’t have to work.

 I didn’t eat breakfast this morning. (now it’s afternoon)

-- Talking about past events with unfinished time words – present perfect.
+Present perfect – past events with unfinished time words

 I‘ve finished my work for today. (today is unfinished)